allan9595/Sponsor-Team-Matchmaking-Tool/README.md

 **Sponsor-Team-Matchmaking-Tool** is a tool allow sponsors and university professors connect better!

+Sponsor-Team-Matchmaking-Tool is a tool allow sponsors and university professors connect better!
+The app has role based access control that allows professor to match teams with sponsor's projects.
+The admin can view all the accounts and delete accounts if needed.
+This project was my capstone project and finished in a group based environment.

 Project URL: https://matchmeunt.herokuapp.com

 ## How to setup on local machine